OpenPegasus/OpenPegasusDocker/README.md

 make deploy
 ```

-The make command for the build server image will build the server image smi-server:<tag> on your local machine.
+The make command for the build server image will build the server image openpegasus-server:<tag> on your local machine.

 If you wish to skip this step you can use one of the existing build images
 such as this one on Dockerhub.

+NOTE: Currently the build and server image are in the docker  user repository kschopmeyer.

 The OpenPegasus public build image build by this set of utilities is: